 &lt;p&gt;When you play Minecraft multiplayer through LAN or &amp;ldquo;Open to LAN,&amp;rdquo; the world exists only on the host&amp;rsquo;s machine.
 If that player is not around, nobody else can access the world.
 The traditional solution - a dedicated server - works, but it requires either paying for hosting or running a server 24/7 on someone&amp;rsquo;s computer.&lt;/p&gt;</description></item><item><title>How to Share Your Palworld Save With Friends Using SaveSync</title><link>https://www.savesync.games/blog/palworld-save-sharing-guide/</link><pubDate>Tue, 16 Dec 2025 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/palworld-save-sharing-guide/</guid><description>&lt;p&gt;&lt;a href="https://store.steampowered.com/app/1623730/"&gt;Palworld&lt;/a&gt; took the gaming world by storm with its unique blend of creature collection, survival crafting, and base building.
 Playing with friends makes it even better, with shared bases full of working Pals and collaborative boss fights.
 But the co-op experience hits a wall the moment the host player goes offline.
 Your base full of Pals, your crafting stations, your entire island setup becomes unreachable.&lt;/p&gt;

-&lt;p&gt;SaveSync removes that wall so your Palworld adventure keeps going.&lt;/p&gt;</description></item><item><title>Necesse Save Sharing Guide - Let Anyone Host Your World</title><link>https://www.savesync.games/blog/necesse-save-sharing-guide/</link><pubDate>Fri, 12 Dec 2025 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/necesse-save-sharing-guide/</guid><description>&lt;p&gt;&lt;a href="https://store.steampowered.com/app/1169040/"&gt;Necesse&lt;/a&gt; is a sandbox survival game with deep crafting, base building, and boss progression.
+&lt;p&gt;&lt;a href="https://store.steampowered.com/app/3832010"&gt;SaveSync&lt;/a&gt; syncs your Supermarket Simulator save to every player in the group.
+After each session the latest store is shared automatically, and any player can load it and host.
+No one waits on one person to reopen the shop.&lt;/p&gt;</description></item><item><title>Necesse Save Sharing Guide - Let Anyone Host Your World</title><link>https://www.savesync.games/blog/necesse-save-sharing-guide/</link><pubDate>Fri, 12 Dec 2025 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/necesse-save-sharing-guide/</guid><description>&lt;p&gt;&lt;a href="https://store.steampowered.com/app/1169040/"&gt;Necesse&lt;/a&gt; is a sandbox survival game with deep crafting, base building, and boss progression.
 When you play multiplayer, you and your friends build settlements, recruit NPCs, and push through increasingly dangerous biomes together.
 The problem comes when the person hosting the world is unavailable.&lt;/p&gt;

 &lt;p&gt;In Necesse, the world save sits on the host&amp;rsquo;s machine.
 Without them, nobody else can access it.
 Your colony, your gear, your NPC settlers - everything is locked behind one player&amp;rsquo;s availability.
 For a game designed around long-term progression, this is a serious obstacle.&lt;/p&gt;</description></item><item><title>MISERY Save Sharing Guide - Play Co-op Without the Host</title><link>https://www.savesync.games/blog/misery-save-sharing-guide/</link><pubDate>Mon, 08 Dec 2025 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/misery-save-sharing-guide/</guid><description>&lt;p&gt;&lt;a href="https://store.steampowered.com/app/2119830/"&gt;MISERY&lt;/a&gt; is a co-op survival horror experience where you and your friends fight to stay alive in a hostile, unforgiving environment.
 The tension ramps up with every session, and the progress you make - resources found, areas unlocked, threats survived - matters deeply.
 So when the host goes offline and takes the entire save with them, it is more than inconvenient.
 It kills the momentum.&lt;/p&gt;